Logistics Safety and

 Nippon Soda Group

-FY 2024 targets
+FY 2025/3 targets

 Nippon Soda (non-consolidated)

-FY 2024 achievements
+FY 2025/3 achievements

 Evaluation

-1. Logistics-related complaints:
+1. Logistics-related complaints

 • Zero complaints

-Provide training and guidance to shipping companies Investigate
+Provide training and guidance to shipping companies

 • Achieved: Zero incidents